GamingBeast1/Chat-GPT-telegram-bot/README.md

 If you would like to contribute to this project, feel free to submit a pull request.

+## Developers

+This Telegram bot was created by [@Moviessoft](https://t.me/Moviessoft).
+We are a team of developers who specialize in creating bots and other software for Telegram.

 ## Support

 For support, please contact the developers of this bot.